 Some of our many environmental initiatives include continually expanding the professional qualifications of our environmental colleagues (e.g. BEAM Pro, LEED AP, MCIWEM, MHKIE, etc.), reducing our carbon footprint through energy conservation and waste recycling and promoting resources saving via the 3R concept (Recycle, Reuse and Reduce).
 In addition, we strive to make our business ever more sustainable through transparent measurement and reporting of environmental metrics.

-of C&D waste segregated for reuse in other construction projects or reclamation
+of Construction and Demolition (C&D) waste segregated for reuse in other construction projects or reclamation

 Use timber from sustainable sources for all the temporary works in construction

 Use of B5 bio-diesel in our construction equipment

 In the Redevelopment of Kwong Wah Hospital (Phase 1), Vibro was appointed to carry out demolition of various building blocks within the Hospital while allowing the hospital to maintain health services.
 To reduce environmental nuisances that may cause by the demolition work to hospital users, a primary school, a hotel and residential dwellings nearby, Vibro has integrated responsible environmental practices into its daily operations.